strongloop/strongloop.com2/_posts/2017-08-17-lets-build-a-band-app-pt5.md

 ## 🚨 SECURITY ISSUE 🚨

 We are putting our username and password in our code.
 If we aren't going to use a public repository, this isn't an issue, but if we do commit this to a public repository, we are making our application vulnerable.
 There are a number of ways to alleviate this issue.
 We will look at a preferred method in the next step.

+## What's Next?

+There are a number of ways to alleviate the security issue I just mentioned.
+We will look at a preferred method in the next step.